 Aylesham Medical Practice & Wingham SurgerySurgery Profile

 Aylesham Medical Practice and Wingham Surgery are part of South Kent Coast CCG.
-As from January 2020 we have over 7597 patients registered with the Practice.
+As from December 2021 we have over 8009 patients registered with the Practice.
 The two practices serve a large rural area extending from Upstreet and Plucks Gutter in the north-west, down to Shepherdswell in the South-East extremity.

 Aylesham Medical Practice & Wingham Surgery are well organised practices, regularly achieving a high percentage of marks within the new GMS contract.
 The Quality and Outcome Framework and local enhanced services are overseen by our Project Manager, who previously acquired extensive PRICCE and audit experience whilst working for the East Kent Medical Advisory Group.
 The responsibility for individual disease areas has been successfully devolved to individual members of the clinical staff within the Practice.
 We pride ourselves on a warm and friendly working environment with excellent administration support at all levels.
 Since the surgeries merged in April 2004 there has been increasing co-operation between the two, which has benefited staff and patients alike.
 Both surgeries are connected to the same Emis IT system, allowing easy access to all patients’ electronic records on both sites.

 Morning surgeries are currently run between 08.30 – 12.30.
 Afternoon surgeries are two hours long, and run between the hours of 14.00 – 17.30 hours.
 Patients may attend either surgery.
 These hours are flexible and may be altered with in-coming new members of staff.
 Half of the appointments are pre-book able with the other half being released on the day.
 Our clinics at Aylesham Medical Practice are held by our highly qualified Nurse Practitioners who are specialized in working alongside a GP.
 If they are unable to deal with your presenting problem they will ensure that you see a GP whilst you are there.